-Sculptor and photographer Vik Muniz is best known for his works made from everyday materials such as string, garbage, chocolate syrup and dirt.
-He engages in the referential potential of these surprising mediums by assembling works that incorporate their subject matter into their materials.Read More
+Sculptor and photographer Vik Muniz is best known for his works made from everyday materials including garbage, string, dirty and even chocolate syrup.
+Engaging in the referential potential of these unusual mediums Muniz assembles works that incorporate their subject matter into their materials.Read More

 Muniz began his career in sculpture with playful works such as Clown Skull (1987), from his 'Relics' series, which depicts the realistic-looking skull of a clown, bulbous bone nose included.
-Eventually, however, he found photographic documentation of his sculptural work to be more compelling than the artworks themselves and gradually came to focus on photography as the exclusive final medium for all his works.
+Eventually, however, Muniz found the documentation of his sculptural work in pictures to be more compelling than the artworks themselves.
+He therefore, gradually came to focus on photography as the exclusive final medium for all his works.

 In his 'Pictures of Dust' series (2001), Muniz replicates the works of various famous mid-century American artists—such as Donald Judd's Untitled (1965) and Richard Serra's Prop (1968)—in dust collected from the Whitney Museum of American Art in New York.
 Discussing the piece in his Joseph M Cohen Family Collection biography, Muniz said: 'Dust is pieces of hair and skin.
 I think people scratch their heads a lot in museums; that gets mixed with the residue from the artworks themselves.
 That's the ultimate bond between the museum visitor and the artwork'.

 Muniz has, over the past decade, expanded his visual repertoire beyond contemporary culture to include more personal encounters.
 In 'Pictures of Garbage' (2008), Muniz presents a series of photographs of garbage pickers he encoutered at an open-air dumpsite called Jardim Gramacho just outside of Rio de Janeiro.